Make the BeeConnection Work For You

 - Enhanced knowledge of available networks and networking

-1. To foster relationships between St. Ambrose alumni/friends and current students to enhance the students' knowledge of career-related topics and goal setting.
+- Foster relationships between St. Ambrose alumni/friends and current students to enhance their knowledge of career-related topics and goal setting.

-2. To provide a resource to help a student build a professional network and guidance in how to conduct a successful job search.
+- To provide a resource to help students build a professional network and conduct a successful job search.

-3. To offer a unique opportunity for SAU alumni and friends to give back to the Ambrosian community.
+- To offer SAU alumni and friends an opportunity to give back to the Ambrosian community.

-While individuals may be asked for guidance as to locations and types of businesses/organizations, the program is NOT meant to serve recruitment needs.
-Students must respect the individual's time and availability.
-Failure to meet with an individual who has volunteered their time for observation or informational interview purposes will end your participation in the program.
+- Our BeeConnection alumni and friends are volunteers, so please respect their time and availability.
+If you fail to meet with someone who has volunteered their time for observation or informational interview purposes, it will end your participation in the program.

-In addition, any inappropriate or unprofessional behavior on the part of an individual or student must be reported to the Career Center immediately and will end the individual's participation in the program.
+- Any inappropriate or unprofessional behavior on the part of an individual or student must be reported to the Career Center immediately and it will end the individual's participation in the program.

-There are no specific guidelines for meeting.
-The relationship between the student and the individual may be as quick as an email exchange to answer questions.
-You may find the individual is willing and able to serve as a mentor.
-The student should always ask if the individual has time to answer their question and be respectful if the individual is too busy at that time to respond to those questions.
-It should be mutually agreed upon between the two parties if the communication continues past the initial e-mail.
+- There are no specific guidelines for meeting.
+The BeeConnection relationship may include a quick email exchange between a student and alumni, or the volunteer may be willing and able to serve as a career mentor.
+Always start by asking if the individual has time to answer questions, and be respectful if the individual can't respond immediately.
+It should be mutually agreed upon between the two parties if their communication continues past the initial email.